ario-metapower/pydnp3-beyond-py310/README.md

 ```
     $python setup.py bdist_wheel
 ```
-Read through for more more details on pydnp3
+Read through for more details on pydnp3

 # pydnp3
 Python bindings for the [opendnp3](https://github.com/automatak/dnp3) library,  an open source